mikes802/Marketing-Analytics-Case-Study/README.md

 | 9           | SANDRA     | KILMER    |
 | 10          | KARL       | BERRY     |

-- [X] 9.2 Use that table and join it to the other relevant tables to get a list of all movies these actors acted in, ordered by popularity (rental_count, latest_rental_date); this will be the base table for an anti-join.
+- [X] 9.2 Use that table and join it to the other relevant tables to get a list of all movies these actors acted in, ordered by popularity (`rental_count`, `latest_rental_date`); this will be the base table for an anti-join.

 For this one, I felt like I needed to take this one step at a time.
 I needed to join quite a few tables.
 So I mapped this out first, going from each actor's name back to the inventory table that tell us which movies were rented.
 This is how I was thinking in terms of tables and foreign keys: